 “Here comes my famous mompreneur,” I heard her husband say.

-The café bustled with a joyful energy as the family reunited after the day.
+The café bustled with joyful energy as the family reunited after the day.
 I packed my belongings and made my way discreetly to the counter.
-As I swiped my card, Minoti said, “Maybe the next time you write, write about this perception.
+As I swiped my card, Maya said, “Maybe the next time you write, write about this perception.
 Who knows, some more women might be inspired; and who knows, some men who believe in their wives will be encouraged to support them.”

 “Sure,” I said.

 ‘Tinkle’, the doorbell rang as I stepped into the cold night air, determined that someday I would share her story, and the story of all the successful mom entrepreneurs out there.